Desktop Agent Troubleshooting & FAQ

 I Am Not Getting Web-Connect (URL/Browser) Activities

-- Confirm how the browser extension was installed — through your RMM tool or manually from your browser's extension store.
+- Confirm how the browser extension was installed — (RMM or manual)

 chrome://extensions/

-- Toggle the extension off, then back on.
+- Toggle the extension off and back on

-- Fully close all browser windows/tabs and restart the browser.
+- Fully close all browser windows and restart the browser

-- Make sure you are using the same browser where the extension was installed.
+- Ensure you are using the same browser where the extension was installed

 - In Chrome, navigate to: